ryanbalieiro/vue-resume-template/README.md

 git clone https://github.com/ryanbalieiro/vue-resume-template
 ```

-2. Navigate to the root directory of the project and install all dependencies with npm:
+2. Go to the root directory of the project and install all dependencies with npm:
 ```
 npm install
 ```